laurajanegraham/upscaling/forest.md

 ## EU forest data

-First we need to load in and spatialise the EU forest data.
-These are data from @Mauri2017.
-Available for dowload on [figshare](https://ndownloader.figshare.com/files/6662535)
+First we need to load in and spatialise the EU forest data: available for download from [figshare](https://ndownloader.figshare.com/files/6662535)

 ## Environmental data

+Analyses will be at 0.5 degree resolution.
 The data to be upscaled are the elevation data from the [European Environment Agency](https://www.eea.europa.eu/data-and-maps/data/eu-dem).
-Note that these are in a specific European projection: European Grid: ETRS89-LAEA.
-All other datasets will be transformed to this projection.
 By cropping all datasets to the extent of the EU elevation data, we end up losing some of the data from the EU forest dataset, such as the records from Northern Africa and the Canaries.
-We aggregate the elevation to 100m (from 25m) both for ease of computation and *is there a biological reason??* - also characteristic scale of variation? doesn't really change visually much from 25m to 100m - need to do some kind of test to make sure this simplification if valid.
+We aggregate the elevation to 100m (from 25m) for ease of computation.

-We will use the moving window to upscale the variation in elevation at three scales: 500 m, 1 km, 2 km.
-We do not have *a priori* expectation of the appropriate scale of effect, but we do have reason to expect that variation in elevation will determine species richness due to the opening up of niche space [citations].
-We will also calculate variation in elevation at the 0.5 degree scale.
-As covariates, to avoid confounding variables, we will calculate average temperature and precipitation at the 0.5 degree scale.
+We will use the moving window to upscale the variation in elevation using a radius of 2km.
+We will also calculate variation in elevation at 0.5 degree resolution.
+As covariates, we  calculated average temperature and precipitation at 0.5 degree resolution.

+Upscaling 100m resolution elevation data for Europe to 0.5 degrees using a 2km radius window took:

 ## Exploration and transformation